Finding Connection and Community All Are Welcome Here

-Whether the topic is “good and evil,” “mindful living” or “letting go,” the conversation is respectful and caring and leads to greater understanding.
-In each session, facilitated by a member of the congregation, all participants have the opportunity to share their perspectives, tell their stories, and listen deeply.
-The time together is structured: Groups begin and end with centering readings and often include a time of silence before the sharing begins.
+Whether the topic is “good and evil,” “mindful living,” or “letting go” the conversation is respectful, caring, and leads to greater understanding.
+Each session is led by a trained facilitator from our congregation.
+The time together is structured: Groups begin and end with centering readings and often include a time of silence before sharing begins.

 Joining a Circle